Maple syrup is one of Canada’s most iconic sweet treats, loved for its unique flavour and natural origin. However,...

 The first edition of this indigenous music festival was held during the month of June 2023.
 It began on National Indigenous Peoples Day (June 21).
 On the program during these 4 days: musical performances, culinary discoveries and cultural workshops.

-Children were welcome with programs adapted to young ones during the day.
-To celebrate National Indigenous Month, many renowned indigenous artists performed on stage at the Tkaronto Music Festival.
-At nightfall, a party atmosphere was ensured by DJs playing their sets live.
+Children were welcome with kid-friendly programming throughout the day.
+In celebration of National Indigenous Month, many renowned Indigenous artists performed on stage at the Tkaronto Music Festival.
+After dark, a party atmosphere was provided by live DJs.

 In Quebec